Kateřina Janatová

 Kateřina Janatová (born 13 March 1997) is a Czech cross-country skier.
 She competed in the Women's 10 kilometre classical, and Women's sprint, and 30 kilometre freestyle, at the 2022 Winter Olympics.
 She competed at the 2021–22 FIS Cross-Country World Cup.

+Janatová placed seventh in 20 kilometre skiathlon at the 2026 Winter Olympics.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).